 Compatibility is nearly universal in today’s environment.
 Originally designed for use on Minolta’s 35mm film SLRs, users of those classic cameras will have no worries mounting the 24, and shooters using today’s countless mirrorless and DSLR machines needn’t fret either.
 A number of inexpensive adapters exist that allow effortless mounting of Minolta’s legacy glass to full-frame and crop-sensor cameras alike.
 Just choose a glass-less adapter for best image quality, and get shooting.

-If you’re a classic Minolta film shooter, a digital-only mirror-less fan, or a stalwart DSLR proponent, this is a wide-angle lens that shouldn’t be missed.
+If you’re a classic Minolta film shooter, a digital-only mirror-less fan, this is a wide-angle lens that shouldn’t be missed.
 At current prices, it’s a steal, and even if the price were to rise over the next few years it’s still an excellent example of legacy value in the modern age.
 Superb image quality, impeccable build, and a low price; what more could you ask for?